 Pupils with challenging behaviour: risk assessments and guidance

-Complete a risk assessment as early as possible to get support for the child and keep them, as well as other pupils and staff, safe.
+Complete a risk assessment as early as possible to get support for the child and keep them, and other pupils and staff, safe.
 Download our template and use our prompts to help complete it.

 Contents